rust-lang/rust/text/1192-inclusive-ranges.md

 * In rust-lang/rfcs#1320, this RFC was amended to change the `RangeInclusive` type from a struct with a `finished` field to an enum.
+* In rust-lang/rfcs#1980, this RFC was amended to change the `RangeInclusive` type from an enum to a struct with just `start` and `end` fields.